clinkydev/clLoading/README.md

 - Open Command Prompt or Terminal in the UI file, and run `npm run build`
 - Done

-## How can I change staff that is shwon?
+## How can I change staff that is shown?

 - Go to ui/src/configs/staff.config.js
 - Chnage the staff member I've put or, add more using the code below: